fontlabcom/getgo-fonts/docs/star.md

 ---

-## GetGo Star
+## GG Star

-GetGo Star is a narrow retro sci-fi display font.
+GG Star is a narrow retro sci-fi display font.

 It contains 144 glyphs, and supports 143 characters from the Unicode blocks: Cyrillic, Basic Latin, General Punctuation.